It was the summer of '93 when I first realized how a can of paint can transform a space.

 So, while Tanya was off to Oslo, I picked up a brush and a few gallons of butter cream paint and over a long weekend her apartment was transformed into a space that was warm, inviting and simply delicious!

 I haven't put down a paint brush since.
-In fact my father swears the only thing holding my house together is layers upon layers of paint.
+My father swears the only thing holding my house together is layers upon layers of paint.
 He's probably right.
-In fact, I am currently interviewing three neutrals (see below), with the winning one being the new color on our walls (sorry honey).
+In fact, I am currently interviewing three neutrals (see below), with the winning one being the new color on my walls.

-Paint not only transforms spaces it is perfect at fixing flaws.
+Paint not only transforms spaces, it is perfect for fixing flaws.
 Check out how you can use paint to your advantage.